TheHive-Project/TheHive4py/docs/examples/alert.md

 ## Update single and bulk

-Sometimes an existing alert needs to be updated. `thehive4py` offers multiple ways to accomplish this task either with a single alert or multiple ones.
+Creating alerts is fun but sometimes an existing alert also needs to be updated.
+As expected `thehive4py` offers multiple ways to accomplish this task either on a single alert or multiple ones.

 ### Update single

-A single alert can be updated using [alert.update][thehive4py.endpoints.alert.AlertEndpoint.update] method.
+A single alert can be updated using the [alert.update][thehive4py.endpoints.alert.AlertEndpoint.update] method.
 The method requires the `alert_id` of the alert to be updated and the `fields` to update.

 ```python
 --8<-- "examples/alert/update_single.py"